 EXAMPLE (Adding Evocative Adjectives): Instead of “3 Formulas to Build a Website,” change it to something like “3 Foolproof Formulas to Build a Website.”

 EXAMPLE (Removing Unnecessary Adjectives): The headline “5 Awesomely Epic Tips to Write Amazing Articles” sounds bloated and tired.
 Those overused adjectives are limping along and add nothing to engage the reader.
 Cut it down and switch the trite words out for something more interesting: “5 Unique Ways to Invigorate your Writing”

 Pro-tip: There are known “power adjectives” that are more likely to evoke interest in your headline.
 If you use a drab, redundant, or misleading adjective, then it’s probably better to have used none at all.
 Search “power adjectives for marketing” and you will find many articles that share these words.
 Take a look at the headlines and see which one you click on…and then try to figure out why that one caught your eye over the rest!

 3. Use call-to-action words

-EXAMPLE: “The Trick to Building Email Campaigns,” might be enhanced by adding, “Try This Simple Trick to Build Your Next Email Campaign.”
+EXAMPLE: “5 Steps to Build Email Campaigns,” might be enhanced by adding, “Use These 5 Steps to Build Your Next Email Campaign.”